kc3-lang/kc3/README.md

    - add a named block to function evaluation to implement return from functions.
 The first name you give to the function is the name of the function implicit block.
-   - added unwind_protect and env_unwind_protect_push/pop dance to a
+   - added `unwind_protect` and `env_unwind_protect_push/pop` dance to a
      few functions
      - marked remaining code paths with TODO where unwind_protect is still needed (potential memleaks / env corruption)
    - `env_frame_capture` implements closures that capture their lexical environment (free variables)
+   - while, break, continue as special operators with tests
+     - reworked parser and evaluator to allow for special operators without arguments
+     - introduced a new syntax `(Ident) Module.sym` to exclude special operator parsing.
    - converted almost every file to 72 columns max
    - added licenses to kc3 files
-   - started marshall/marshall_read work (not ready yet)
+   - started to work on marshall/marshall_read (not ready yet)

 ## Discord invite